Platform Usage Contract

 In these cases, PRISMA will terminate the PUC and deactivate the Customer according to the following process:

-the alleged breach of, or non-compliance with the PUC,
+• the alleged breach of, or non-compliance with the PUC,

-the necessary action(s) that should be taken by the Customer to remedy the breach and/or non-compliance,
+• the necessary action(s) that should be taken by the Customer to remedy the breach and/or non-compliance,

-a deadline of minimum 14 calendar days, starting from the date of receipt of the notification, within which these action(s) should be taken, and
+• a deadline of minimum 14 calendar days, starting from the date of receipt of the notification, within which these action(s) should be taken, and

-the possibility for the Customer, upon its request in Text Form to answer to this notification.
+• the possibility for the Customer, upon its request in Text Form to answer to this notification.

 b.
 If the Customer does not take the requested action(s) to remedy the breach within the above-mentioned deadline, the Customer may be deactivated by PRISMA.
 This decision of deactivation shall be taken within minimum 7, and maximum 14 calendar days starting at the end of the abovementioned deadline.
 PRISMA notifies the deactivation decision in Text Form.
-This notification will include the date and time when the termination of the PUC and consequent deactivation from the Platform, takes effect and the reasons for termination and deactivation.
+This notification will include the date and time when the termination of the PUC and consequent deactivation from the Platform takes effect and the reasons for termination and deactivation.

 5. If the Customer demonstrates that the conditions to place transactions have been met again and/or there is a ground for belief that the Customer will comply with the PUC, the Customer will be allowed to start a new registration process on the Platform.

 6. Deactivation of a Customer will automatically result in the deactivation of all respective User(s) of said Customer.
-If the Customer is active on other sections of the PRISMA Platform or is subscribed to other services or functionalities, the deactivation affects the registration of all sections and access to all functionalities.
+If the Customer is active on other sections of

 7. All transactions performed before the termination of the PUC remain unaffected by the termination.